LizzyTrevisan/Mini-Project-with-Supabase/README.md

-# Simple Mini Supabase Project (TEsting Authentication  + Supabase DB
+# Simple Mini Supabase Project (Testing Authentication  + Supabase DB

 This project is a simple web to test and explore Supabase as DB and automatic form of Authentication.